Shopify/polaris-viz/demo-rn/README.md

 4. `yarn sandbox`
 6. Hit `i` for `iOS` or `a` for android.
 You can also scan the QR Code to open the app on your phone (with the expo app).

 Note: Expo offers you a `web` option.
-This displays react native components in the browser and has nothing to do with Polaris Viz on the web.
+This displays React Native components in the browser, which are not the same as the Polaris Viz web components.

 ### Additional Context on building with the sandbox